emilbayes/simple-handshake/README.md

 `32 byte shared secret | 8 byte nonce` (a Noise `CipherState`). `rx` at the initiator matches `tx` at the responder.

+### `hs.handshakeHash`

+Channel binding handshake hash, available after the handshake has completed and a split has occurred.
+See the [Noise Specification for details](https://noiseprotocol.org/noise.html#channel-binding)

 ### `hs.send(payload, cb(err, message))`

 Encode a message with a `payload` (which if `null` defaults to an empty buffer),